 - 1) Repeating any course in which a grade of "C" or better is received is not permitted in determining enrollment for financial aid eligibility.
-A course in which a grade of "D" or "F" is received may be repeated one time. - 2) Incompletes ("I") will be considered only if they are made up by the dates posted in the official semester calendar.
+A course in which a grade of "D" or "F" is received may be repeated one time - 2) Incompletes ("1") will be considered only if they are made up by the dates posted in the official semester calendar.

-Once students reach their maximum time frame, and/or does not meet the SAP standards after one semester of financial aid warning, they will be terminated from receiving further financial aid assistance.
+Once students reach their maximum time frame, and/or does not meet the SAP standards, they will be terminated from receiving further financial aid assistance.

-Appeal Process (Federal): Financial Aid Probation

-Under certain conditions, students may be eligible for a semester of Financial Aid Probation, which is the status assigned to a Ringling student who has failed to make SAP, has appealed, had their appeal approved and their eligibility for federal student aid reinstated.
-Students who have had financial aid terminated may submit a written appeal with an academic plan of study to the Office of Financial Aid.
+Appeal Process (Federal): Financial Aid Probation Under certain conditions, students may be eligible for a semester of Financial Aid Probation, which is the status assigned to a Ringling student who has failed to make SAP, has appealed, had their appeal approved and their eligibility for federal student aid reinstated.
+Students who have had financial aid terminated may submit a written appeal to the Office of Financial Aid.

 The letter of appeal should describe in adequate detail those extenuating circumstances which made it unreasonable or impossible to meet the terms and conditions required to maintain SAP.
-Student must work with an Academic Advisor to complete an academic plan as part of the appeal process.
+If SAP cannot be achieved after one term, the student must work with an Academic Advisor to complete an academic plan as part of the appeal process.
 The academic plan must include a list of classes with associated credit hours needed to graduate, which classes directly relate to graduation requirements, and a narrative of the action plan to ensure success for the remainder of the student's college career at Ringling College.